FAQs on ECB supervisory measures in reaction to the coronavirus

 Section 2 – Relief measures regarding the operational aspects of supervision

 You announced in March 2020 that JSTs would discuss with individual banks a more flexible approach to supervisory processes, timelines and deadlines.
-Do you foresee any further postponements?
+What did this entail?

 - Postpone, by six months, the existing deadline for remedial actions imposed in the context of on-site inspections, TRIM investigations and internal model investigations.

 - Postpone, by six months, the verification of compliance with qualitative SREP measures.

 - Postpone, by six months, the issuance of TRIM decisions, on-site follow-up letters and internal model decisions not yet communicated to institutions, unless the bank explicitly asked for a decision because it was seen as beneficial to the bank.

 - Permit banks with stable recovery plans to submit only the core elements (indicators, options, overall recovery capacity) of their 2020 plans, focusing on the current coronavirus stress and ensuring that the plans could be implemented effectively and in a timely manner if needed.
 Banks were also permitted, where applicable, to address only the key deficiencies identified in the 2019 plans.